Jerry-Lees/HomeLab/lab-documenter/README.md

 ### Server List (`servers.csv`)

-Create a `servers.csv` file to specify servers manually:
+Modify the repository's `servers.csv` file to specify your servers manually: (required only if not using the --scan option mentioned below.)

 ```csv
 hostname,description,role,location